dadrian/dadrian.io/content/blog/posts/security-teams-are-not-a-lottery-ticket/index.md

 unique product or organization.
 At many organizations, security is increasingly viewed as similar to finance---a documentation, compliance, and controls organization, rather than as an engineering function.
 It is not considered an engineering function that designs and builds safe systems.
-This is inline with the increasing financialization and focus on process and law that begins in the indeterminate futures and solidifies in the deterministic pessimistic future.
+This is in line with the increasing financialization and focus on process and law that begins in the indeterminate futures and solidifies in the determinate pessimistic future.

 These teams are stable, but sterile.
 They hit their compliance guidelines, buy their cyberinsurance, and ideally, maintain breach costs below some financially